fluid-player/fluid-player/README.md

 ## Overview

-Fluid Player is a new HTML5 video player.
-Its main purpose is to serve VAST ads.
+Fluid Player is a new free HTML5 video player.
+It is lightweight, easy to integrate and has advanced VAST[\*](#what-is-vast) capabilities.
 Here is a list of its main features:
 * Supports the VAST standard.
 * Comes with its own design, which is easily customizable.
 Ability to use the browser default layout.
 * Timeline Preview.